the-turing-way/the-turing-way/book/content/outreach/05/Integrating_Outreach_Into_Research_Projects.md

 ### Who do you want to engage with and why?

 When planning outreach it is important to consider who you want to engage with and why.
 The reasons for doing outreach are varied and multifaceted.
 Perhaps you wish to publish a blog post on your latest research findings or a particularly methodology you have been utilising.
 Perhaps you wish to organise a meeting with potential end-users of your research to help steer future research questions, or give a public lecture on your research area.
 Understanding your own goals and the likely benefits of the outreach activity are critical in maximising their value.
 Give personal goals prominence and consider how outreach may aid your career, both within your current institute and future places of work.
+Remember that outreach is a two way activiity - both an oppertunity to inform the public and to learn from them.

 <!-- While outreach can yield a wide variety of societal benefits, personal benefits may play an important role in incentivising outreach activities.
 This may simply be building your research profile and CV, but it may be useful to consider how outreach activities are rewarded within your institution  -->